s4ndisk/sms.py/README.md

 # sms.py
 Send SMS from random numbers using Textbelt API

-After testing I realized that the free text per day is tied to the IP that made the request
+After testing I realized that the free text per day is tied to the IP that made the request (or the number you are trying to send to idk for sure yet)

 *IF YOU WANT TO STAY ANONYMOUS, MAKE THE REQUEST OVER THE TOR NETWORK*